Swagatika1982/InstagramThriftCreatorStore-WebDev-2026-CC/README.md

 * normalization concepts
 * real-world business flow thinking

-This is a beginner-friendly database design project created for learning SQL system design fundamentals.
+This is a database design project created for learning SQL system design fundamentals.